ipatieff/svalidatejs/README.md

 # svalidatejs
 Simple jquery plugin at Bootstrap 4 for validation your form!
 Features:
-> Remembers your key input
+1) Remembers your key input
-> S-validate.js show help messages real time
+2) S-validate.js show help messages real time
-> You can changes settings for validate form
+3) You can changes settings for validate form
-> S-validate works with Bootstrap 4

 You can see DEMO: http://s-validate.ipatieff.me/